denis-stepanov/advent/README.md

 1. for good recognition, having 3 seconds fingerprinted is enough ([Dejavu's own estimate](https://github.com/denis-stepanov/dejavu#2-audio-over-laptop-microphone) is that 3 seconds fingerprinted gives 98% recognition confidence);
 2. every contiguous 1.5 seconds (2 seconds better) shall be covered by at least one recognition attempt.
 Jingle minimal duration thus should not be inferior to 1.5 seconds;
-3. 10% confidence looks like a good cut-off for a "hit".
+3. 10% confidence looks like a good cut-off for a "hit" (this was later lowered even to 5% as Dejavu recognition is not as as good expected but it does not give false positives even at 5% confidence).

 So we can estimate that having three recognition threads running with one second interval over three seconds window (as on figure above) should give good enough coverage.
 These values have been recorded as default parameters in AdVent source code (there are command line options to alter them if needed).
 Due to inevitable imperfections of timing, I added one more thread just in case (see more details on this below).
 This gives four threads in total, actively working on recognition.
 This means that for AdVent to perform well, it should be run on at least four cores CPU, and on such a system it would create 100% system load (four threads occupying four cores).
 Most of modern systems would satisfy this requirement, Raspberry Pi included.